TheWidlarzGroup/react-native-video/README.md

 Property | Type | Description
 --- | --- | ---
-playbackRate | number | 1 if playback is ongoing and 0 otherwise
+playbackRate | number | 0 when playback is paused, 1 when playing at normal speed.
+Other values when playback is slowed down or sped up

 Example:
 ```
 {
-  playbackRate: 0,
+  playbackRate: 0, // indicates paused
 }
 ```